 GMO seed isn’t natural.
 It’s made by essentially playing God and crossing genes of dissimilar plants and/or animals that with other plant genes cannot breed together in nature!
 It hasn’t been proven to be safe, and it isn’t true breeding either (contrary to government opinions).
 We’re committed to providing GMO-free seeds to our customers!
 (See our Safe Seed Pledge.)

-What Can You Optimize for Your Space?
+🌱What Can You Optimize for Your Space?

 If you have limited space, you’ll want to situate your plants in the most productive manner possible.
 Eggplant, for example, is a very bushy plant, but really doesn’t produce that much.
 Corn also takes a lot of space and organic matter (i.e. compost), but it also really doesn’t produce that much when compared to other seed choices.

 Also, consider maturation days in comparison to your season length.
 Some pumpkins, for example, take 120-140 days to mature, while other varieties take less than 100 days.
-What variety matures best for your climate?
+What variety matures best for you climate?

 Sometimes, you can grow multiple crops in a single plant too!
 Turnips AND turnip greens, for example.
 Both parts are edible, and this is a common characteristic of root crops.
 Some of the best veggies are veggies you’ve probably never eaten before!